GenderDysphoria/GenderDysphoria.fyi/public/en/second-puberty-masc.md

   '1374040823382347778'
 ] tweets=meta.tweets className="hide-mentions" }}</div> }!}

-Libido will almost certainly go through the roof for the first year or two, the strongest immediately following dosing.
-May find yourself more assertive during sex and more prone to being dominant and/or a top.
+Libido will almost certainly go through the roof for the first year or two, with the strongest effects immediately following dosing.
+You may find yourself more assertive during sex and more prone to being dominant and/or a top.

 ##### Orgasm